Representation Recycling for Streaming Video Analysis: Related Work

 \section{Related Work}

-Here, we summarize efficient video processing methods, video object detection and segmentation models.
-Furthermore, we mention saliency based techniques for video processing.
-Finally, we give an overview of implicit models (DEQs).
+Here, we summarize efficient video processing methods, video object detection, segmentation, and human pose estimation models.
+Furthermore, we discuss saliency-based techniques for image and video processing.
+Finally, we overview implicit models and introduce some important application areas.